 There is no problem frequently "tweaking" the Model 59's operating parameters to achieve the desired performance.
-The non-volatile memory chip is rated for thousands of read and write cycles, and has its retention time rated in years.
+The non-volatile memory chip used to store the configuration is rated for thousands of read and write cycles, and has a retention time rated in years.